 Increased Scrutiny and Legal Challenges

 In recent years, the use of polygraphs has come under increased scrutiny, both in the legal arena and in public discourse.
-Many courts in the United States do not admit polygraph evidence due to concerns about its reliability and potential for bias.
+Still, many courts in the United States do not admit polygraph evidence due to concerns about its reliability and potential for bias.
 The Supreme Court case United States v.
 Scheffer (1998) affirmed the exclusion of polygraph evidence in military courts, highlighting the ongoing debate about its admissibility.

 Advancements in Technology